dannyvelas/my-astro-website/src/pages/posts/reflection-on-apl.md

 Languages often come with functions that the developer can use for common tasks.
 When I was solving the first problem of AOC 2022 in Clojure, I used the `map`, `partition-by`, and `reduce` functions, among others, which were provided by the Clojure runtime.
 In popular languages like Clojure, to call one of these functions, a developer must use the English name of this function.
 For example, if I wanted to use the `map` function in Clojure to take a vector `v` and return a new vector with every element incremented by 1, I would do this: `(map inc v)`.

 APL also has a runtime that provides functions that the developer can use.
 In APL, the functions equivalent to the ones that I mentioned above are: `Each`, `Partition`, and `Reduce`, respectively.
 However, in APL, to call these functions, you don't use their English names.
 You use a symbol that represents that function.
-For example, if I wanted to use the `Each` function in APL to take a vector `v` and return a new vector with every element incremented by 1, I would do this: `+∘1¨v`<sup><a id="fnr.2" class="footref" href="#fn.2" role="doc-backlink">1</a></sup>.
+For example, if I wanted to use the `Each` function in APL to take a vector `v` and return a new vector with every element incremented by 1, I would do this: `+∘1¨v`<sup><a id="fnr.2" class="footref" href="#fn.2" role="doc-backlink">2</a></sup>.
 In this APL expression, the glyph `¨` represents the `Each` function.
 Similarly, `⊆` represents `Partition` and `/` represents `Reduce`.

 Since APL uses symbols to invoke built-in functions, its source code will look very concise compared to popular languages.
 However, this is a trade-off.
 If a developer were to read a function call that uses the English name of the function, this English name would provide context to the developer about what that function is doing.
 The same isn't the case with symbols.
 If a non-Clojure developer were to see this Clojure expression out-of-context: `(partition-by empty? coll)`, I believe they would be able to somewhat detect that the `partition-by` function probably takes some collection as input and partitions it based in some criteria.
 In contrast, if a non-APL developer were to see the equivalent APL expression, out-of-context: `((0≠≢¨)⊆⊢)coll`, I don't think they would be able to gather much meaningful insight.

-## Infix notation made order-of-operations seem a bit inconsistent at times
+## Order of operations seems a bit ambiguous at times

 Since APL uses infix notation for function calls, I ran into a subtle problem that made learning the language a little bit more difficult.